Advertiser Disclosure

 Final Thoughts

 Since REAL ID became a requirement for flying, there have been ways around it, but it has required a significant amount of extra work on the part of the TSA.
-This new policy would streamline that process in exchange for an $18 fee, valid for 10 days of use per payment.
+A new policy streamlines that process in exchange for an $45 fee, valid for 10 days.

-This seems like a reasonable compromise, as it accounts for the extra efforts required to verify the identity of those who aren’t REAL ID compliant — and it might spur those who don’t yet have a REAL ID to come around to it.
+This seems like a reasonable compromise, as it accounts for the extra efforts required to verify the identity of those who aren’t REAL ID compliant — and it might spur those who don’t yet have a REAL ID to go get one, as the cost for this is cheaper than paying $45 every time you fly.

 Nick Ellis's image